 PHOTO PROMPT © Dale Rogerson Merriam reluctantly allowed Bud, her less-than-ambitious boyfriend, to take her car during the day while she worked.
 In the afternoons she waited in the park across the street for him to pick her up at 3:05 p.m .
 A few minutes late wasn't bad, but every day Bud was a… Continue reading #FF — This will be the last time.

 They had everyone fooled.
 Their methods of mimicry were inferior to none.
 They even fooled the most astute scientists and food engineers who studied them under microscopes and in test tubes.
 An untold number of photographers had taken their images and pasted them on magazine covers, inside naturalist tomes, and on every social media forum.… Continue reading What do you see?
 14 — Them

-Dreams are messages from home. --Clarissa Pinkola-Estes Vines string the pathway Ethereal mist day, softened Songs of gentian butterflies Silvery wings of faeries Enormous sunflowers Lily pads leaping leopard frogs Ogling bunnies with twitchy noses Fine fern fronds fondle furry ears Yarrow sway with rose mallow On a spongy marsh ledging Umbrellas glide, held by… Continue reading dVerse — dreamland
+Dreams are messages from home. --Clarissa Pinkola-Estes Vines string the pathway of Ethereal mist day, softened Songs of gentian butterflies Silvery wings of faeries Enormous sunflowers Lily pads; leaping leopard frogs Ogling bunnies with twitchy noses Fine fern fronds fondle furry ears Yarrow sway with rose mallow On a spongy marsh ledging Umbrellas glide, held… Continue reading dVerse — dreamland